-Activity/Aspect Impact Management Actions/Measures Responsible Person Priority Timeframe provision of PPE for hazardous materials response, provision of emergency facilities for staff at the main office building, provision of first aid facilities, and first responder contact numbers etc. SDSs must be made available for all chemicals and substances on site Site ManagerContractorOperatorEO ConstructionOperation Fire risk Full Process Safety Management system with all elements to be implemented to international best practice levels.
-Site Manager Contractor Operator EO Construction Operation Suitable fire-fighting equipment on site near source of fuel, e.g. diesel tank, generators, mess area, workshops etc. Safety integrity level rating of equipment (failure probably) with suitable redundancy if required.
+Activity/Aspect Impact Management Actions/Measures Responsible Person Priority Timeframe provision of PPE for hazardous materials response, provision of emergency facilities for staff at the main office building, provision of first aid facilities, and first responder contact numbers.
+SDSs must be made available for all chemicals and substances on site.
+Chemicals and substances must be stored, handled and used as per the SDS.
+Site ManagerContractorOperatorEO ConstructionOperation Fire risk Full Process Safety Management system with all elements to be implemented to international best practice levels.
+Site ManagerContractorOperatorEO ConstructionOperation Suitable fire-fighting equipment on site near source of fuel, e.g. diesel tank, generators, mess area, workshops etc. Safety integrity level rating of equipment (failure probably) with suitable redundancy (additional or backup equipment) if required to minimise failure and maintain safety standards.
 Ensure regular testing of emergency alarm systems are undertaken.
-Emergency Response plan in compliance with SANS 1514 to be compiled, e.g. plan from transport and construction phase to be extended to operational phase to include the hazards of the systems containing large quantities of highly hazardous chemicals.
+Emergency Response plan (in compliance with SANS 1514 if required) to be compiled, e.g. plan from transport and construction phase to be extended to operational phase to include the hazards of the systems containing large quantities of highly hazardous chemicals.
 Public Safety Restrict public access by employing full time security for the site.
 Site ManagerEO ConstructionOperation Decommissioning of facility End of Life shutdown procedure including a risk assessment of the specific activities involved.
-Operator EO Decommissioning Re-purpose the equipment with associated environmental impact considered.
+OperatorEO Decommissioning Re-purpose the equipment with associated environmental impact considered.
 Disposal of waste materials according to national regulations and other applicable international directives.

-Operator should seek the opinion from a waste consultant on how to correctly dispose of hazardous waste, equipment and material.
+Activity/Aspect Impact Management Actions/Measures Responsible Person Priority Timeframe Operator should seek the opinion from a waste consultant on how to correctly dispose of hazardous waste, equipment and material.

 Table 7-7 - Water Management: EMPr Mitigation and Management Measures

-Activity/Aspect Impact Management Actions/Measures Responsible Person Priority Timeframe 7.6 WATER MANAGEMENT Impact Management Outcome: To implement meaTo prevent erosion asures to prevent the contamination of surface and groundwater resources.
-Indicator and Comp Environmental aw Surface Water Management Machinery must be regularly checked to ensure hydrocarbon leaks (including fuel and hydraulic fluids) are not occurring.
+Activity/Aspect Impact Management Actions/Measures Responsible Person Priority Timeframe 7.6 WATER MANAGEMENT Impact Managemer nt Outcome: To implement meTo prevent erosion easures to prevent the contamination of surface and groundwater resources. on.
+Indicator and Comp bliance Mechanism: Environmental av Surface Water Management Machinery must be regularly checked to ensure hydrocarbon leaks (including fuel and hydraulic fluids) are not occurring.
 Drip trays must be used where necessary.
 Fuels and oils must be stored within bunded areas.
 Parking areas for staff vehicles should ideally be placed on hardstanding to limit the impacts of oil leaks to the environment.
-EOContractor Construction Operation Decommissioning Where required, construct pollution control systems such as bunded areas, and runoff control systems such as diversion berms and water collection areas before undertaking any construction activities.
-Site ManagerContractor Construction Operation Decommissioning Runoff from construction areas should be designed and managed to ensure that sediments, hazardous substances and chemicals do not reach watercourses in the wider catchment during rainfall events.
-EO If in-field refuelling is done from a tanker, it should be done in a designated dirty area and a spill kit and clean-up team must be available on site.
-Site ManagerContractor Provision of adequate sanitation facilities in the form of chemical toilets that are serviced weekly during the construction and decommissioning phase (at minimum).
-Operator
+EO Contractor ConstructionOperationDecommissioning Where required, construct pollution control systems such as bunded areas, and runoff control systems such as diversion berms and water collection areas before undertaking any construction activities.
+Site ManagerContractor ConstructionOperationDecommissioning Runoff from construction areas should be designed and managed to ensure that sediments, hazardous substances and chemicals do not reach watercourses in the wider catchment during rainfall events. • EO